brokyo/seeker_ii/docs/development_pitfalls.md

 - Easier to test with mock instances
 - Avoids hidden state synchronization issues
 - Clear initialization order

+**Warning Signs**:
+- Using include() to get references to stateful modules
+- Adding callback systems for module communication
+- Modules needing to "find" each other

+**Questions to Ask**:
+1. "Could this be passed in through init()?"
+2. "Are we creating hidden dependencies?"
+3. "Is there a simpler parent-child relationship?"

 ### Circular Dependencies and Module Communication